jeremyzyang/jeremyzyang.github.io/index.md

 layout: default
 ---

-My current research focuses on combining machine learning and causal inference (both experimental and observational) to optimize marketing decisions.
+I’m trained as a convex combination of applied econometrician and data scientist.
+My current research combines tools in casual inference (both experimental and observational) and machine learning to optimize marketing decisions.
+I'm also interested in understanding consumer behaviors through the lens of basic economic and psychological principles.

 I'm fortunate to be supervised by Sinan Aral, Juanjuan Zhang (co-chair) and Dean Eckles.